- What is FactGrid?

 - You are looking for a database software that can do everything Digital Humanities databases normally want to do: network analysis, map representations, complex linked searches, timeline representations (in various formats) – a software that almost acts like human language yet provides full database services?
 Wikibase is this software.

-- You want to make sure that that other projects will actually use your date?
+- You want to make sure that that other projects will actually use your data?
 Use a platform that allows the download and further work with your data offline in Excel or online in ever new projects.

 - You want to ask entirely new questions in your research?
 In Wikibase you can link any sort of objects with any kind of statements of your interest.